Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Related Work

-\paragraph{Active learning in RL.} Active learning has been explored in RL for data-efficient exploration \citep{epshteyn2008active, fang2017learning, krueger2020active,liu2022cost,liu2023blending, liu2023active,lopes2009active}.
-Unlike previous approaches that focus on oracle selection~\citep{liu2023blending, liu2023active}, state exploration~\citep{epshteyn2008active,liu2023active} or reward estimation~\citep{lopes2009active}, \algname introduces an active transition sampling mechanism tailored to online RL with offline data, prioritizing transitions that maximize policy improvement.
-We defer more details of related work to Appendix.
+{\bf Active learning in RL.} Active learning has been explored in RL for data-efficient exploration \citep{epshteyn2008active, fang2017learning, krueger2020active,liu2022cost,liu2023blending, liu2023active,lopes2009active}.
+Unlike previous approaches that focus on oracle selection~\citep{liu2023blending, liu2023active}, state exploration~\citep{epshteyn2008active,liu2023active} or reward estimation~\citep{lopes2009active}, \algname introduces an active sampling mechanism tailored to online RL with offline data, prioritizing transitions that maximize policy improvement.
+We defer more details of related work to the \appref{app:relatedWork}.